henry-anderson/PingAPI/README.md

 PingAPI gives you more control over how you reply to ping requests.
 You can download it <a href="http://www.spigotmc.org/resources/pingapi.3829/">here</a>

+It's been a few years since I have worked on this project, but I decided to update it for newer versions of CraftBukkit and keep back.
+I will try to keep it maintained and up to date from now on.
+The most important aspect here to note is that creating animations is no longer possible for servers running newer versions of CraftBukkit

 # Features
 - Modify the online player count and the max players
 - Change the player sample (list of players shown when hovering over the player count)